SkoolNotes/Taproot/KBhHIST201CrisisOfLibDemo.md

 In times of chaos, clear central control is needed from current government.

-When traditional conservatives decide that radical cons
+When traditional conservatives decide that radical conservatives are "Generally Acceptable", societies collapse and power wil move to the "wild side".